Rigobert Song: Galatasaray (2004–2008)

 Song then signed for Galatasaray in 2004.
-He became an instant fan favourite after his transfer to Galatasaray and formed a strong defensive partnership with Stjepan Tomas at the heart of defence.
+He became an instant fan favourite, and formed a strong defensive partnership with Stjepan Tomas at the heart of defence.

-During the 2006–07 season, he struggled to find a place in the team after an argument with then-Galatasaray manager Eric Gerets during a league game.
-Although Song apologized for the incident both publicly and privately, Gerets did not take a back step and the player remained punished.
-With the arrival of new coach Karl-Heinz Feldkamp in the 2007–08 season, Song once again become a vital member of the squad and the club's new captain.
-Upon his return from the African Cup of Nations with Cameroon, however, he found himself on the bench due to injury with the emergence of Emre Güngör who partnered Servet Çetin at the heart of the defence in Galatasaray's run for their 16th league title.
+During the 2006–07 season, he struggled to find a place in the team, after an argument with then-Galatasaray manager Eric Gerets during a league game.
+Although Song apologized for the incident both publicly and privately, Gerets had no interest in letting bygones be bygones, and the player remained out of favour.
+With the arrival of new coach Karl-Heinz Feldkamp in the 2007–08 season, Song once again become a vital member of the squad, and the club's new captain.
+Upon his return from the African Cup of Nations with Cameroon, however, he found himself on the bench due to injury, with the emergence of Emre Güngör who partnered Servet Çetin at the heart of the defence in Galatasaray's run for their 16th league title.
 With a better offer to play elsewhere, Song decided to leave at the end of the 2007–08 season to sign for fellow Süper Lig club Trabzonspor.

 Trabzonspor (2008–2010)

-He joined the club on a free transfer.
-After a successful start to 2008–09 season, Song became fan-favorite in Trabzon, playing 28 games in the league without accumulating any yellow or red cards, nor scoring any goals.
+Song joined the club on a free transfer.
+After a successful start to 2008–09 season, he became a fan-favorite in Trabzon, playing 28 games in the league without accumulating any yellow or red cards, nor scoring any goals.
 After Ersun Yanal resigned as manager, however, Song lost his place in the starting lineup.
-Nonetheless, during the next season, he became Trabzonspor's new captain on 1 December 2009 after Şenol Güneş took over as the club's new manager.
-Trabzonspor became his last club of his professional career.
+Nonetheless, during the next season, he became Trabzonspor's new captain on 1 December 2009, after Şenol Güneş took over as the club's new manager.
+Trabzonspor would end up becoming the last club of his professional career.